-§ 1. - Conditions relating to an application for a teaching licence 2005, c.
+- § 1.
+Conditions relating to an application for a teaching licence or by a person assigned to teaching duties by a school service centre pursuant to section 25 2005, c.
 16, s.
-3.

-- 25.1.
+3. - 25.1.
 An applicant for a teaching licence must satisfy the requirements that the Minister prescribes by regulation and send the Minister an application and a declaration concerning the applicant's judicial record.
 That declaration must mention - (1) any conviction for a criminal or penal offence committed in Canada or elsewhere, unless a pardon has been obtained for that offence; - (2) any charge still pending for a criminal or penal offence committed in Canada or elsewhere; and - (3) any court order subsisting against the applicant in Canada or elsewhere.